FEDEVEL/macos-blueduino-bluetooth-basic-serial-example/Xcode Source Code/readme.md

         1. Select location
         1. Next

 1. Hit *Play* button to test the code.
+You should see an empty window.

     :bulb: You may see: *codesign wants to access key "access" in your keychaing*.
 Write your MacBook user password and hit *Always Allow* button.

     :bulb: You may see: *[default] Unable to load Info.plist exceptions (eGPUOverrides)*, you can igore it.
-You should see empty window.

 1. Click on Capabilities TAB (when the top project is selected).
-Sandbox should be *ON*, check *Bluetooth* (we will be using bluetooth, so we need to enable access to it).
+Sandbox should be switched *ON*, also ***Check* the *Bluetooth* checkbox** (we will be using bluetooth, so we need to enable access to it).

 1. Double click on *ViewController.swift*, here will be everything happening.